akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/index.md

 In this previous example, the the inner route function provided to `allOf` will be called when the request is a `GET` and with the extracted client IP obtained from the second directive.

-As you have already seen in the previous section, you can also use the `route` method defined in `RouteDirectives` as an alternative to `orElse` chaining.
+As you have already seen in the previous section, you can also use the `route` method defined in @unidoc[RouteDirectives] as an alternative to `orElse` chaining.
 Here you can see the first example again, rewritten using `route`:

 @@snip [DirectiveExamplesTest.java]($test$/java/docs/http/javadsl/server/DirectiveExamplesTest.java) { #usingRoute }